FailAcademy/learning/wdp-vancouver/_lessons/week-06/03-intro-to-wordpress.md

 ### Task 2:

-Next, apply some of the skills you learned earlier today by styling up a slightly more (Medium-inspired) complex theme than what we built in Exercise 3.
+Next, apply some of the skills you learned earlier today by styling up a slightly more (Medium-inspired!) complex theme than what we built in Exercise 3.

 To start, you can **[download the lab files here](/public/files/labs/wp-theme-lab.zip)**.